-Program Description: The Visual Art Department has a range of courses in the visual arts at the High School in which students can enroll.
+Program Description: The Visual Art Department has a range of courses in the visual arts at both the Middle School and High School in which students can enroll.
 Programs include ceramics, jewelry, digital art, drawing/painting, photography, and animation.

 Fee Structure: \$30 -\$200 per class; most are in the \$30-\$50 range with higher fees in classes with costlier materials.